ChromeOS: Enterprise response to Chrome devices

 Google has partnered on Chrome devices with several leading OEMs, including Acer, ASUS, Dell, HP, Lenovo, and Samsung.
 In August 2019, Dell announced that two of its popular business-focused laptops would run ChromeOS and come with Chrome Enterprise Upgrade.
 The Latitude 5300 2-in-1 Chromebook Enterprise and Latitude 5400 Chromebook Enterprise were the result of a two-year partnership between Dell and Google.
-The machines come with a bundle of Dell's cloud-based support services that would enable enterprise IT managers to deploy them in environments that also rely on Windows.
+The machines come with a bundle of Dell's cloud-based support services that would enable enterprise ICT managers to deploy them in environments that also rely on Windows.
 The new laptop line "delivers the search giant's ChromeOS operating system in a form tailored for security-conscious organizations."
 Other OEMs that have launched devices with Chrome Enterprise Upgrade include Acer and HP.

 With a broader range of hardware available, ChromeOS became an option for enterprises wishing to avoid a migration to Windows 10 before Windows 7 support was discontinued by Microsoft.

 Hardware

 Laptops running ChromeOS are known collectively as "Chromebooks".
 The first was the CR-48, a reference hardware design that Google gave to testers and reviewers beginning in December 2010.
 Retail machines followed in May 2011.
 A year later, in May 2012, a desktop design marketed as a "Chromebox" was released by Samsung.
 In March 2015 a partnership with AOPEN was announced and the first commercial Chromebox was developed.

 In early 2014, LG Electronics introduced the first device belonging to the new all-in-one form factor called "Chromebase".
 Chromebase devices are essentially Chromebox hardware inside a monitor with a built-in camera, microphone and speakers.

 The Chromebit is an HDMI dongle running ChromeOS.
 When placed in an HDMI slot on a television set or computer monitor, the device turns that display into a personal computer.
 The first device, announced in March 2015 was an Asus unit that shipped that November and which reached end of life in November 2020.

 Chromebook tablets were introduced in March 2018 by Acer with their Chromebook Tab 10.
-Designed to rival the Apple iPad, it had an identical screen size and resolution and other similar specifications, a notable addition was a Wacom-branded stylus that doesn’t require a battery or charging.
+Designed to rival the Apple iPad, it had an identical screen size and resolution and other similar specifications, a notable addition was a Wacom-branded stylus that does not require a battery or charging.

-ChromeOS supports multi-monitor setups, on devices with a video-out port, USB 3.0 or USB-C, the latter being preferable.
+ChromeOS supports multi-monitor setups on devices with a video-out port, USB 3.0 Standard-A or USB-C, the latter being preferable.